 Laurie Glynn works as a mosaic artist and sent us these instructions for creating a small mosaic project with a magnetic surprise.

-- A piece of wood 30 x 30cm, for example particle board
+- a piece of wood 30 x 30 cm, OSB board is best

 - a square mirror tile, 30 x 30 cm

 - decorative magnets (The magnetic flowers used here are out of stock and will no longer be offered for sale.)

 - counterpart magnets (S-08-03-N)

 - wheeled nipper

 1. Position the round mirror tile in the middle of the wood and glue it on with silicone.
 In my example, I surrounded the round mirror with a ball chain from the hardware store.
 You could also use another type of bead chain, or simply leave this step out.